Grab That Gun

 Grab that Gun is a 2004 album by The Organ.
 It was the only full-length release from the band before they broke up.
 The first track Brother was featured on the show The L Word season 2 episode 2.

+The album won the public vote for the Polaris Heritage Prize at the 2025 Polaris Music Prize.

 Track listing

 All lyrics and songs written by The Organ except where noted.